duarte3333/FdF_Wireframe_model/README.md

-# Creating a FEM software with Matlab
+# Creating a Wireframe model

 ## Explanation
 Wireframe models are an essential tool in the world